Mohammad9760/music-scrapper/README.md

 ## Music Scrappy Bot on Telegram
-This is the source code of my Telegram music downloader bot @musicscrappybot the bot is in active development and has not been deployed /hosted on a server yet.
+This is the source code of my Telegram music downloader bot t.me/musicscrappybot the bot is in active development and has not been deployed /hosted on a server yet.

 ## How To Use